Dial 202 for Wiley: the District’s choice for government contracts and telecom, media and technology expertise.

 Summer program

-2L Offers: 22
+2L Offers: 8

-2L Acceptances: 10
+2L Acceptances: 7

 Wiley describes its summer program as having six facets: integration; guidance and sponsorship; substantive work; hands-on learning; evaluation, feedback and growth; and special opportunities.
-Integration involves social activities that allow candidate and firm to “get to know each other better.”
+Integration involves social activities that allow the summer associate and firm to “get to know each other better.”
 Guidance and sponsorship involves mentoring and meeting clients.
 Substantive work involves summers self-selecting work from the assignment database.
 Hands-on learning includes training sessions and taking part in the firm’s litigation skills workshop, which “includes opportunities to take and defend mock depositions and build a litigation case strategy,” Azeez explains.
 Evaluation, feedback and growth includes mid-summer and end-of-summer reviews to receive and give feedback.
-Special opportunities include opportunities such as attending client meetings, depositions, affinity group lunches and seminars.
+Special opportunities include attending client meetings, depositions, affinity group lunches and seminars.

 Top tips for this stage: